Matthew Durrans

-Matthew Durrans (born 10 December 1998) is a Canadian professional soccer player who plays as a forward for Austrian Bundesliga club Austria Klagenfurt.
+Matthew Durrans (born 10 December 1998) is a Canadian professional soccer player who plays as a forward.

 Club career

 Early career

 Durrans began playing youth soccer at the age of three with West Van SC.
 He later played with Mountain United SC, later joining the Vancouver Whitecaps FC Academy.
 At the age of 14, Durrans moved to Germany and joined the academy of 1860 Munich.
 After spells away with FC Deisenhofen and Regionalliga Bayern side VfR Garching, Durrans returned to 1860 Munich in January 2019, signing a professional contract in August 2020.
 On 12 December 2020, he made his professional first team debut in the 3.
 Liga, coming on as a substitute in a 5–0 win over Waldhof Mannheim.

 FC Edmonton

 On 6 July 2021, Durrans returned to Canada, signing with Canadian Premier League side FC Edmonton.

 Pipinsried

 On 31 January 2022, Durrans signed with Regionalliga Bayern side FC Pipinsried.
 However, he only managed to play three games for the German club before being forced to spend the rest of the season on the sidelines, due to an Achilles tendon injury.